danrfletcher/agile-obsidian/README.md

 - **Task Indexer/Parser (inferred from `registerEvents`):** A service that listens for vault changes, parses Markdown files for tasks matching the canonical format, and maintains an in-memory index of all tasks for quick retrieval.
 - **Agile Dashboard (View):** A custom Obsidian View that queries the Task Indexer and renders the UI for assigned tasks.
 It contains its own logic for filtering, sorting, and interacting with tasks.
 - **Templating Engine:** A service that registers slash commands and manages the lifecycle of inserting and editing template "chips" in Markdown.
 Now refactored into modular components (`templating-engine` for core rendering/prefilling and `templating-params-editor` for modals and parameter workflows), with the dashboard's `templating-handler` acting as a type-safe adapter to wire these without schema mismatches.
-- **Templating Sequencer:** A new module for navigating predefined template sequences (e.g., CRM workflows).
-Includes domain types (Sequence), preset sequences, app service for variable mapping and param collection, UI handlers for floating menus, and a generalized custom view handler for integration with editors and views like the Agile Dashboard.
+- **Templating Sequencer:** A module for navigating predefined template sequences (e.g., CRM workflows).
+Includes domain types (Sequence with optional variableMapOverrides), preset sequences (simplified to rely on automatic defaults), app service for variable mapping/prompting/execution, UI handlers for floating menus, and a generalized custom view handler for integration with editors and views like the Agile Dashboard.
+Supports full bidirectional navigation with automatic shared-variable pass-through.
 - **UX Shortcuts Module:** Handles editor-level interactions like double-enter to repeat templates and right-click context menu enhancements for template management.
 - **Settings Root Module:** Manages the loading, saving, and UI for the plugin's settings tab.